scottdjohnson/JCrawler/README.md

 Java based web crawler

-ant - build the and deploy to Tomcat
+ant - build classes, javadoc and war fie

-ant deploy - deploy servlet to Tomcat

 ant build-jar - create a single jar file for running app from the command line (for testing)